 More Cases Now

 To that list let us add the case of Mrs. Sophie Panza, 1973 Clinton Avenue, Bronx, New York.
 The New York hospital record shows that she was operated on several times for cancer until she became too weak to stand another operation.
-Given two months to live, [she was] sent home to die in January 1949.
-[She then] became an experimental patient at the Pittsburgh clinic.
-[She] was examined by the hospital in New York in July of last year.
+Given two months to live—sent home to die in January 1949.
+Became an experimental patient at the Pittsburgh clinic.
+Was examined by the hospital in New York in July of last year.
 The hospital report said she had made definite improvement.
 Today, Mrs. Panza is alive—ten months after she was expected to die.
 She is by no means well and sound, but she is free of pain, able to visit her friends and family and do her housework.

 I have the photostats of the hospital records and the recorded conversation with the priest in my possession.
 I have a similar case here, dealing with an elderly businessman in Pittsburgh.
 One of his relatives is connected with a newsgathering organization.
 That old fellow never knew that he had cancer of the intestines.
 His family declined to permit a colostomy and took the patient to the office of one of the doctors who donates his time to this clinic.
 The victim is alive and well today, going to the synagogue, walking downtown and back to take care of his business interests.
 As the relative said to me a while ago, “I didn’t shoot my father…I took him to that free clinic as a last resort.”